caraya/personal-blog/content/blog/why-are-native-node-packages-version-dependent.md

 youtube: true
 ---

-When you install a package like [Sharp](https://www.npmjs.com/package/sharp), you aren't just downloading JavaScript files.
-You are often dealing with "native modules"—packages that include C or C++ code.
-These modules interact directly with the underlying operating system and hardware, providing performance benefits or functionality that JavaScript alone cannot achieve (like image processing).
+When you install a package like [Sharp](https://www.npmjs.com/package/sharp), you aren't just downloading Javascript files.
+You are often dealing with "native modules" &mdash; packages that include C or C++ code.
+These modules interact directly with the underlying operating system and hardware, providing performance benefits or functionality that Javascript alone cannot achieve (like image processing).

 However, this power comes with a strict constraint: binary compatibility.